TEXT-S&P summary: Interxion Holding N.V.

-The rating on Dutch data center operator Interxion Holding N.V.
-(Interxion) reflects Standard & Poor’s Ratings Services’ view of the group’s “highly leveraged” financial risk profile and its “fair” business risk profile.

-The highly leveraged financial risk profile primarily factors in our view that the large capital investments associated with Interxion’s expansion plans will keep the group’s free operating cash flow (FOCF) generation negative over the medium term (next two to three years) and potentially require additional debt financing.
-However, the group benefits from strong and predictable underlying funds from operations (FFO) through its significant recurring revenues and strong profit margins.
+The “highly leveraged” financial risk profile primarily reflects our view that Interxion’s significant capital investments associated with its expansion plans will keep the group’s free operating cash flow generation (FOCF) negative over the medium term, and potentially require additional debt financing.
+However, the group benefits from strong and predictable underlying funds from operations (FFO) due to its significant recurring revenues and strong profit margins.

-The fair business risk profile reflects our opinion that the competitive environment in which Interxion operates could lead to meaningful shifts in the supply-demand dynamics of the data center and co-location market over the medium term.
-These potential variations could increase pressure on the group’s operating margins, owing to its inherently high operating leverage, and on cash flow generation.
+The “fair” business risk profile reflects our opinion that the competitive environment in which Interxion operates can potentially lead to meaningful shifts in the supply-demand dynamics of the data center and co-location market over the medium term.
+These potential variations could increase pressure on the group’s operating margins (due to its inherently high operating leverage) and cash flow generation.
 However, this is offset in part by Interxion’s status as one of the few carrier-neutral data center providers with a presence in most European communications hubs; moderate barriers to entry in the industry; and currently favorable supply-demand dynamics.
 The latter are driven by the limited amount of space available in key Internet hub locations; growth in Internet traffic and communications volumes in general; and limited penetration, so far, of outsourced data centers in Europe.

 S&P base-case operating scenario

-We continue to anticipate that Interxion’s percentage revenue growth for full-year 2012 will be in the low teens on the back of strong reported year-on-year revenue growth of 13% in the second quarter of 2012.
-The chief growth drivers are the group’s strong investment in additional capacity and its resilient capacity utilization levels due to supportive demand dynamics.
-The group’s reported EBITDA margin of 40% on June 30, 2012 (on a 12-month rolling basis), is consistent with our forecast of about 40% for 2012.
-We see potential further improvement in reported EBITDA margins to around 41% in 2013.
+On the back of strong reported revenue growth of 17.2% in 2011, we anticipate that Interxion’s reported revenue growth for full-year 2012 will be in the low double-digits, largely driven by strong investment in additional capacity and resilient capacity utilization levels due to supportive demand dynamics.
+We also anticipate that the group’s reported EBITDA margin will improve from 38.3% in 2011 to about 40% for 2012.

 S&P base-case cash flow and capital-structure scenario

-We believe that Interxion’s expansion plans will continue to require significant capital spending, resulting in negative FOCF over the medium term.
-In 2011, the group’s tangible and intangible capital expenditures (capex) of EUR162 million exceeded operating cash flow by almost EUR100 million, by our calculations.
+We believe that Interxion’s expansion plans will continue to generate significant capital requirements, resulting in negative FOCF over the medium term.
+In 2011, the group’s tangible and intangible capital expenditures (capex) of EUR162 million exceeded operating cash flow by almost EUR100 million, according to our calculations.
 We anticipate that FOCF will potentially turn positive in 2015; however, if Interxion’s capital spending is higher than we forecast over the coming years, FOCF could stay negative for longer.

-We forecast that Interxion’s Standard & Poor‘s-adjusted debt to EBITDA will remain around 4x at year-end 2012 and 2013, compared with 4.2x on Dec.
-31, 2011, due to continued EBITDA growth contributed by the group’s recently opened data centers.
-This is despite a continued rise in operating lease commitments following capacity expansion.
-We capitalize these commitments and include them in Interxion’s reported debt according to our methodology.
-We calculate adjusted leverage on a gross debt basis.
+We forecast that Interxion’s Standard & Poor‘s-adjusted gross debt to EBITDA will modestly decline to about 4x in 2012, compared with 4.2x on Dec.
+31, 2011, due to continued growth in EBITDA contributed by the group’s recently opened data centers.
+This is despite a continued rise in operating lease commitments due to capacity expansion.

 Liquidity

-As of June 30, 2012, we estimate Interxion’s liquidity sources over the next 12 months to be about EUR231 million.
+As of Dec.
+31, 2011, we estimate Interxion’s liquidity sources over the next 12 months to be about EUR300 million.
 These include:

--- A EUR60 million undrawn committed revolving credit facility (RCF) maturing in May 2016.
+-- A EUR60 million undrawn committed revolving credit facility (RCF), which matures in May 2016.
 The credit facility includes financial covenants, under which we project Interxion will maintain adequate headroom.

 We note that much of the group’s capex is tied to data center expansion.
 This provides some cushion for the group to delay or scale down expansionary capex if industry conditions deteriorate and reduce demand for co-location space, albeit with a likely time lag, in our opinion.
-Nevertheless, the “adequate” liquidity profile will depend on the group bolstering its balance sheet with additional financing given its anticipated negative consolidated free cash flow generation in the medium term.
+Nevertheless, the “adequate” liquidity profile will be dependent on the group bolstering its balance sheet with additional financing due to its anticipated negative consolidated free cash flow generation in the medium term.

 Recovery analysis